anavinahar/architecture-center/docs/microservices/logging-monitoring.md

 Be aware that Application Insights throttles if the data rate exceeds 32K events per second.
 A single operation may generate several telemetry events, so if your application expects a high volume traffic, it is likely to get throttled.
 To mitigate this problem, you can perform sampling to reduce the telemetry traffic.
 The tradeoff is that your metrics will be less precise.
 For more information, see [Sampling in Application Insights](/azure/application-insights/app-insights-sampling).
 You can also reduce the data volume by pre-aggregating metrics &mdash; that is, calculating statistical values such as average and standard deviation, and sending those values instead of the raw telemetry.
 The following blog post describes an approach to using Application Insights at scale: [Azure Monitoring and Analytics at Scale](https://blogs.msdn.microsoft.com/azurecat/2017/05/11/azure-monitoring-and-analytics-at-scale/).

 In addition, make sure that you understand the pricing model for Application Insights, because you are charged based on data volume.
+For more information, see [Manage pricing and data volume in Application Insights](/azure/application-insights/app-insights-pricing).
 If your application generates a large volume of telemetry, and you don't wish to perform sampling or aggregation of the data, then Application Insights may not be the appropriate choice.

-For more information, see [Manage pricing and data volume in Application Insights](/azure/application-insights/app-insights-pricing).
+If Application Insights doesn't meet your requirements, here are some suggested approaches that use popular open-source technologies.

-For system and container metrics, consider using a time-series database such as **Prometheus** or **InfluxDB** running in the cluster.
+- For system and container metrics, consider using a time-series database such as **Prometheus** or **InfluxDB** running in the cluster.
 In this configuration, Prometheus or InfluxDB runs as a pod in the cluster.
 The pod scrapes either Heapster or kube-state-metrics for metrics.
 Use a dashboard tool such as **Kibana** or **Grafana** to visualize and monitor the data.
-These can also run as containers in the cluster.
+The dashboard service can also run inside a container in the cluster.

-For application logs, consider using **Fluentd** and **Elasticsearch**.
+- For application logs, consider using **Fluentd** and **Elasticsearch**.
 Fluentd is an open source data collector, and Elasticsearch is a document database that is highly optimized to act as a search engine.
 In this approach, each service sends logs to `stdout` and `stderr`, and Kubernetes writes these streams to the local file system.
 Fluentd collects the logs, optionally enriches them with additional metadata from Kubernetes, and sends the logs to Elasticsearch.
 Use Kibana, Grafana, or a similar tool to create a dashboard for Elasticsearch.
 Fluentd runs as a daemonset in the cluster, which ensures that one Fluentd pod is assigned to each node.
 You can configure Fluentd to collect kubelet logs as well as container logs.

     One advantage of using Fluentd with Elasticsearch for logs is that services do not require any additional library dependencies.
 Each service just writes to `stdout` and `stderr`, and Fluentd handles exporting the logs into Elasticsearch.
 (It's still a good practice to use some kind of logging library or abstraction, to keep your code clean and modularized.)
 Also, the teams writing services don't need to understand how to configure the logging infrastructure.
-One challenge is to configure the Elasticsearch cluster for a production deployment, so that is scales to handle your traffic.
+One challenge is to configure the Elasticsearch cluster for a production deployment, so that it scales to handle your traffic.
 You will also need to implement log rotation.

+Another option is to send logs to Operations Management Suite (OMS) Log Analytics.
+The [Log Analytics][log-analytics] service collects log data into a central repository, and can also consolidate data from other Azure services that your application uses.
+For more information, see [Monitor an Azure Container Service cluster with Microsoft Operations Management Suite (OMS)][k8s-to-oms].

 <!-- links -->

+[app-insights]: /azure/application-insights/app-insights-overview
 [kube-state-metrics]: https://github.com/kubernetes/kube-state-metrics
+[k8s-to-oms]: /azure/container-service/kubernetes/container-service-kubernetes-oms
+[log-analytics]: /azure/log-analytics/